abhijithvijayan/v6/markdown/projects/Stargazed/index.md

 title: "stargazed"
 github: "https://github.com/abhijithvijayan/stargazed"
 external: "https://www.npmjs.com/package/stargazed"
-tech: [CLI, JavaScript, NPM, GitHub API]
+tech: [CLI, Node.js, NPM, GitHub API]
 show: "true"
 ---

 Creating your own Awesome List of GitHub Stars!

-NPM Package that fetches and converts all of your GitHub stars to a readme file sorted by Languages used.
+Node CLI that fetches and converts all of your GitHub stars to a readme file sorted by Languages used.